Empowering Autonomous Driving with Large Language Models: A Safety Perspective: LLM Conditioned Adaptive MPC for Trajectory Planning with Safety Assurance

-\textbf{In-context Safety Learning with Verifier: } For safety purposes, control input to the ego vehicle has to go through a verification module (verifier) to conduct safety verification and provide the verification result back to the LLM to reevaluate the behavior decision.
-The verifier could be in the form of reachability analysis~\citep{wang2023polar}, barrier theory~\citep{wang2023enforcing}, and/or feasibility of low-level MPC with safety constraints as in problem~\ref{eq:llm_mpc}.
-In this case study, because of the assumption of the interval-based position prediction of the surroundings and the safety constraint in the MPC, if the MPC problem~\ref{eq:llm_mpc} is feasible, we then feedback ``the verifier is happy with the proposed $\text{Lane(LLM)}$'' to LLM.
-Otherwise, infeasible MPC leads to potential unsafe planning waypoints which we feedback to LLM to reevaluate the scenario and regenerate another behavior.
-The in-context safety learning of LLM is shown in Figure~\ref{fig:case1_llm_dialogue}.
+\textbf{In-context Safety Learning with Verifier: } For safety purposes, control input to the ego vehicle has to go through a verifier for safety checking and provide the verification result back to the LLM to reevaluate the behavior decision.
+In general, the verifier could be in the form of reachability analysis~\citep{wang2023polar}, barrier theory, etc~\citep{wang2023enforcing}, as we detailed in the related work.
+In this case study, we use the \textit{feasibility of the LLM-conditioned MPC~\ref{eq:llm_mpc} as the safety verifier}.
+If the MPC is feasible which means there exists a safe control signal, we then feedback ``the verifier is happy with the proposed $\textbf{Lane}$'' to LLM.
+Otherwise, infeasible MPC indicates potential collisions which we feedback to LLM to reevaluate and regenerate another behavior, as shown in Figure~\ref{fig:case1_llm_dialogue}.

 \textbf{Failsafe Mode:} It is possible that regenerated behavior or all behaviors are still infeasible for the low-level MPC and thus safety cannot be assured.
-In this case, we design the AV system switch to a failsafe mode, where the behavior is to keep the current lane and brake to keep a minimal distance from the front leading car.
-We put safety as the highest priority and thus the ego vehicle can apply a conservative hard brake to reduce its speed for the lane keeping.
+In this case, we design the AV system switch to a failsafe mode, to keep the current lane and apply a (possibly hard) brake to keep a minimal distance from the front leading car as $-\frac{v_e^2 - v_s^2}{2(\underline{x_l} - x_e - \epsilon)}$ where $v_e, v_s$ are the ego and leading velocity, $\underline{x_l}$ is the lower bound of the estimation for the leading car's location and $x_e$ is the ego position, $\epsilon > 0$.
+This failsafe optimistically disregards collision with the following car as the ego is optimized to driving faster than the rest IDM-based cars.
+To be more conservative, one can consider the following car.